merylcarey/acmcelwee.github.io/training-with-me.md

 ---

 ### Services
-I offer Individual and Partner Personal Training, Small Group Training, and Figure Competition Coaching.
+I offer Private Individual and Partner Personal Training.

 Set up your Consultation and Fitness Assessment [**here**](/contact) to discuss your goals and determine which program is best for you.